fbpx

 A. Proper Identification

-It is extremely important to properly identify cleavers before attempting to use it for medicine or food.
+It is extremely important to properly identify cleavers before attempting to use them for medicine or food.
 Cleavers is a member of the Rubiaceae family and has a distinctive square stem.
 Make sure to check with an expert or consult a field guide to be sure you are correctly identifying cleavers.

 B. Contamination Risk